fjelltopp/meerkat_docs/src/frontend/technical.rst

 * `makeDataObject( *args*)` - a function that orders all the data given in the arguments into a uniform pattern that can be understood by multiple drawing functions from the files *chartManager.js* and *tableManager.js*.
 The same data object that this function returns can be used to draw both a table and a chart.
 These data objects are also used in the *categorySummation()* method.

-The code should be well commented. **Detailed documention for key javascript functions are available here.**
+The code should be well commented.

 The Configuration File
 ----------------------